-On April 13, 2015, we sold 25% of the membership interest in our subsidiary.
-After Dark LLC, to an unaffiliated third party for \$1.0 million.
-As part of the arrangement we granted a put right to this party which provides the right, but not the obligation, to the third party to cause us to purchase all of the third party's interest in After Dark LLC, to an unaffiliated third party for \$1.0 million.
+On April 13, 2015, we sold 25% of the membership interest in our subsidiary, After Dark LLC, to an unaffiliated third party for \$1.0 million.
 As part of the arrangement we granted a put right to this party which provides the right, but not the obligation, to the third party to cause us to purchase all of the third party's interest in After Dark LLC at the then fair market value.
 This put right can be exercised on April 13 of each year.
 Additionally, the put right can be exercised upon a change of control of the Company.
 To date, the put right has not been exercised, including in connection with the Business Combination.
 Our controlling interest in this subsidiary requires the operations of this subsidiary to be included in the consolidated financial statements.
-Noncontrolling interest, which are not solely within our control (redeemable noncontrolling interest) are ported as mezzanine equity on the condensed consolidated balance sheets as of June 30, 2021 and December 31, 2020, between liabilities and equity.
+Noncontrolling interest part redemption features, such as put options, that are not solely within our control (redeemable noncontrolling interest) are reported as mezzanine equity on the condensed consolidated balance sheets as of June 30, 2021 and December 31, 2020, between liabilities and equity.
 Net income or loss of After Dark LLC is allocated to its noncontrolling member interest based on the noncontrolling ownership percentage.